“The Heart of Revolution”: “Open Banking” Brings Financial Empowerment to Society

 Fundamentally what drive the changes in Open Banking are new, evolving banking technologies and customers’ consumption preferences.

-Open Banking is truly focused on customers’ core concerns.
-For the customer, there is greater freedom to compare and seamlessly switch financial service providers.
-The customer’s financial status is considered as a whole.
-As there is no need to deal with multiple accounts, his needs for financial services such as account processing can also be met in a highly-efficient manner, thereby allowing him to switch accounts as will.
+Open Banking is truly focused on consumers’ core concerns.
+For the consumer, there is greater freedom to compare and seamlessly switch financial service providers.
+The consumer’s financial status is considered as a whole and there is no need to deal with multiple accounts.
+His needs for financial services such as account processing can also be met in a highly-efficient manner, thereby allowing him to switch accounts as will.

-At present there are numerous platforms with advanced financial technologies including Internet-based fraud detection, Internet-based payment integration, Internet-based wealth management, artificial intelligence and blockchain SaaS platform.
-However, since the financial technologies only handle general applications, to apply them to specific scenarios would require considerable configuration, which may be too much effort for small and medium banks.
+At present there are numerous SaaS platforms with advance financial technologies including Internet-based anti-fraud, Internet-based integration payment, Internet-based wealth management, artificial intelligence and blockchain.
+However, as far as small and medium banks are concerned, they prove too advanced, as such financial technologies involve general applications and do not apply to specific scenarios.
+To apply such technologies to specific scenarios would require considerable configuration.

 Through assiduous development of innovative products and services in keeping with the pace of technological advancement, Experian has been able to participate in and even take leadership in linking traditional closed system of banks with the Internet eco-system, thereby creating a new frontier for banks.
-Banks and customers are connected in a new manner such that in the Internet eco-system, banks will have the opportunity to come into direct contact with customers, helping them to deeply understand relevant customer data with the ultimate goals of having precise understanding and insight into customers’ true and even potential needs.
+Banks and customers are connected in a new manner such that in the Internet eco-system banks will have the opportunity to come into direct contact with customers, helping them to therefore clearly understand relevant customer data with the ultimate aim of having precise understanding and insight into customers’ true and even potential needs.

 Read full article